NoobTaco/MidnightTesting/guild-housing-leadership-report.md

 If you have been removed under this policy, please contact an Officer or Guild Master for a new invitation.
 All of your progress and property will be waiting for you.

+### Launch Day Etiquette

+As we settle into our new neighborhood, please remember that we are all adults here to have fun.
+We expect everyone to treat each other with patience and respect during the initial rush.
+If your preferred plot is already taken, simply claim a different one or wait for a new neighborhood layer to open up.
+There is a home for everyone; let’s keep the vibe positive!

 ---

 ## Alliance Housing Thread & Ongoing Discussion